mavisjheng/how-to-react/04/README.md

 ### Reducers

 Once an action is dispatched, it will go through **all** reducers in Redux.
 A reducer is a pure function that takes two parameters: **state and action**.
-It always produces the same output when the input stays the same.
-It has no side-effects, thus it is only an input/output operation.

 A reducer typically consists of **a switch statement that goes through all the possible action types, and always returns a copy of the entire state.** The reducer reduces - that explains the naming - **the previous state and incoming action to a new state**.
 It also embraces immutable data structures.
 It always returns a newState object without mutating the incoming prevState object.